nok/tic-toc/readme.md

 # tic-toc

-Measure and track the wall and CPU time of defined scopes in Python.
-It's suitable for long-running applications which should be monitored.
+Measure and track the wall and CPU time of defined scopes in Python.<br>It's suitable for long-running applications which should be monitored.

 ## Usage